What Is The Relation Between Culture & Language? Details Explained

 Culture plays a crucial role in shaping language by dictating the words people use and influencing how people think and behave.
 Language also influences culture by shaping the way people think and behave.
 The complex relationship between language and culture is an ongoing debate, with many different perspectives on how language impacts cultures worldwide.

-4.They Both Shape The Way People Think, Feel And Behave.
+4.They Both Shape The Way People Think, Feel And Behave

 On the other hand, language is essential for expressing ourselves verbally and can play an important role in shaping our identity as individuals.
-By learning more about the role of culture and language in shaping human behavior and identity, people from all cultures and backgrounds can better understand their cultural values and traditions.
+By learning more about the role of culture and language in shaping human behaviour and identity, people from all cultures and backgrounds can better understand their cultural values and traditions.

 How Does Culture Affect Language?